How to calculate my Financial Freedom Number using the 4% rule

 - Basic insurance costs

-We can say we have reached financial freedom when we no longer need to work to have the same lifestyle today.
-It means the annual interest earned on our investments’ return will provide us with the income needed.
-Money is now fully working for us; we don’t work for money.
-Using the same example of a salary of $5,000, by multiplying it by 12 months, we develop our annual passive income figure needed to secure financial freedom (i.e. $60,000).
+You have reached financial freedom when you no longer need to work to have the same lifestyle today.
+It means the annual interest earned on your investments’ return will provide you with the income needed.
+Money is fully working for you; you don’t work for money.
+Using the same example of a salary of $5,000, multiplying it by 12 months, you develop your annual passive income figure needed to secure financial freedom (i.e. $60,000).

 HOW TO CALCULATE THE CRITICAL MASS FOR FINANCIAL FREEDOM

-We need to identify the specific critical mass of financial assets needed (Financial goal number) to generate our required annual passive income for the rest of our lives.
-It can be used to calculate our financial security number or our financial freedom number (we have to input our annual expenditure amount or our “basic” annual expenditure amount).
+You need to identify the critical mass of financial assets needed (Financial goal number) to generate your required annual passive income for the rest of your life.
+It can be used to calculate your financial security number or your financial freedom number.

 A) THE 4% RULE

 The most popular method for calculating financial freedom was detailed in the Trinity Study and is called the Four Percent Rule.
-The publication states that we are financially free for life once a 4% annual withdrawal of our investments can cover our annual expenditures.
-The formula’s application is straightforward: to calculate our Financial Freedom Number, we multiply our annual expenditures by 25.
+The publication states that you are financially free for life once a 4% annual withdrawal of your investments can cover your annual expenditures.
+The formula’s application is straightforward: to calculate your Financial Freedom Number, you multiply your annual expenditures by 25.

 Annual expenditures x 25 = Freedom Number

-Going back to our example, if we want to secure monthly expenses up to $5,000 per month in our future, we calculate the annual figure ($60,000) and multiply by 25, obtaining $ 1,5 million.
+Going back to our example, if you want to secure monthly expenses up to $5,000 per month in the future, you calculate the annual figure ($60,000) and multiply it by 25, obtaining $ 1,5 million.

 $60,000 x 25 = $1,500,000

-The beauty of this well-known method is its simplicity.
-Using this rule of thumb, we immediately obtain a “quick & dirty” Freedom Number.
+The beauty of this well-known method is in its simplicity.
+Using this rule of thumb, you immediately obtain a “quick & dirty” Freedom Number.
 Let’s be clear.
 There are plenty of alternative formulas used by financial advisors and financial planners, such as:

 - achieve a net worth equal to 20 times your average gross income

-- achieve at least 8 times our ending salary by retirement
+- achieve at least eight times your ending salary by retirement

 B) THE CALCULATOR

-if we truly want to articulate our calculation and customize the underlying assumptions, we must rely on online calculators.
+if you truly want to articulate your calculation and customise the underlying assumptions, you must rely on online calculators.

-After all, we must give some thoughts to the following questions:
+After all, you must give some thought to the following questions:

-- At which age do we want to retire?
+- At which age do you want to retire?

-- What is our current net worth (assets minus debt)?
+- What is your current net worth (Total Assets minus Total Debt)?

-We can use this link to test online Financial Calculators.
+You can use this link to test an online Financial Calculator.

 While doing such an analysis, it is necessary to highlight some suggested assumptions:

-- Our Critical Mass is our “Financial” Net Worth (savings and investments).
-We don’t want to include our primary home in this calculation.
-If we decide to sell our house, downscale and free some equity, we will adjust our financial plan and projections accordingly.
+- Your Critical Mass is your equal to your “Financial” Net Worth (savings and investments).
+As a best practice, you don’t want to include your primary home in this calculation.
+It is fair to assume your house is not an investment to be liquidated.
+However, If you decide to sell your house, downscale and free some equity, you will adjust your financial plan and projections accordingly.

-- A Financial Calculator indicates a plausible amount of Critical Mass (savings/investments/ net worth) or the time required to secure our financial goals.
-As with any automated system, we can test our assumptions and improve our analysis, not to overlook further analyses.
+- A Financial Calculator indicates a plausible amount of Critical Mass (savings/investments/ net worth) and the time required to secure your financial goals.
+As with any automated system, you can test your assumptions and improve your analysis.

-- In case we aim for Financial Security, we need to cover our “basic annual expenditures” with Passive Income through investments.
-Once we cover 60% of our annual costs, it is up to us to make the best out of this great achievement: we can choose to either continue working full time, work part-time or take some time off, knowing it will be easier to pay for the rest of expenses.
+- In case you aim for Financial Security, you must cover your “basic annual expenditures” with Passive Income through investments.
+Once you cover 60% of your annual costs, it is up to you to make the best out of this great achievement: you can choose to either continue working full-time, work part-time or take some time off, knowing it will be easier to pay for the rest of the expenses.

-- In case we aim for Financial Freedom, we need to cover our full annual expenditures with Passive Income through investments.
+- In case you aim for Financial Freedom, you must cover your full annual expenditures with Passive Income through investments.

-- We can adjust any of these assumptions every year; for example:
+- You can adjust any of these assumptions every year; for example:

-- while keeping the same financial goal, we can decide to reduce our annual expenses, simplify our lifestyle, downsize, or apply geo-arbitrage (moving to a cheaper location); any of these changes will either reduce the time required reaching our financial goals or allow more ambitious financial goals;
+- While keeping the same financial goal, you can decide to reduce your annual expenses, simplify your lifestyle, downsize, or apply geo-arbitrage (moving to a cheaper location); any of these changes will either reduce the time required to reach your financial goals or allow more ambitious financial goals;

-- we can decide to increase our target budget and the underlying passive income required to support it; in doing so, we need to adjust our financial plan and “game plan” to turbocharge our income streams.
+- You decide to increase your target budget and the underlying passive income required to support it; in doing so, you need to adjust your financial plan to turbocharge your income streams.

-Overall, as for any projection, it is important to set up reasonable assumptions, targets and adjust them every few years, based on changes in markets or life circumstances.
-It is also essential to choose the type of investments that match our personal circumstances, temperament and goals.
+Overall, as for any projection, it is important to set up reasonable assumptions and targets and adjust them every few years based on changes in markets or life circumstances.
+It is also essential to choose the type of investments that match your circumstances, temperament and goals.